-I received this book for free from BookishFirst in exchange for an honest review.
+I received this book for free from BookishFirst to facilitate my review.

 This does not affect my opinion of the book or the content of my review.

 This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.How to Survive Your Murder by Danielle Valentine

 Published by Penguin on 08/30/2022

 Genres: Young Adult Fiction / Family / Siblings, Young Adult Fiction / Horror, Young Adult Fiction / Thrillers & Suspense / General